rickstaa/moveit-tutorials-python-examples/README.md

 ## Contributing

-Contributions to this repository are welcome.
+Contributions for the other C++ tutorials are welcome.
 See the [contribution guidelines](contributing.md) for more information.

 ## License